cheat-sheets/business-strategy-cheat-sheet/README.md

 **Strategies related to complements**
 - **Cross subsidies** - charging higher prices to one type of consumers to artificially lower prices for another group.
+	- Razors and blades
-	- Razors and blades, Mobile phones and operator contracts, Printers and cartridges.
+	- Mobile phones and operator contracts
+	- Printers and cartridges
+	- Espresso machines and espresso capsules
 - **Bundling** - sell main product and complement as a bundle.
 - **Lock-in** - complement can only be used with main product of certain producer.
 Users have switching costs when switching from A to a substitute.
 The more complements (B, C, ...) to A they buy, the higher the switching cost.